Bolympus1/DADS7202_HW02/README.md

 ## Results:
-All of the models that we choose  **`"MobileNet"`** have the most accuracy score result after using random seed 5 times average test accuracy is 87.00% +/-3.13% and the average test loss is 63.13% +/-12.81% the average runtime with GPU is 7 min 14 sec but if ranking model performance from runtime **`"MobileNet"`** is the slowest because it uses the most epoc and limitation of Google Colab
+All of the models that we choose,  **`"MobileNet"`** have the best accuracy score.
+Result after using random seed 5 times average test accuracy is 87.00% +/-3.13% and the average test loss is 63.13% +/-12.81%, the average runtime with GPU is 7 min 14 sec but if ranking model performance by runtime **`"MobileNet"`** is the slowest because it uses the most epoc and limitation of Google Colab.

 ![image](https://user-images.githubusercontent.com/107410157/197309429-bc6da6a4-b423-4b94-83ab-ac2f2abe1b16.png)